home-assistant/home-assistant.io/source/_posts/2016-02-11-classifying-the-internet-of-things.markdown

 These devices are not able to be controlled.
 They will only offer state.

 ### {% linkable_title Poll State after sending command %}
-These devices will require the state to be polled after sending a command to see if a command was successfull.
+These devices will require the state to be polled after sending a command to see if a command was successful.

 Advantages: